CumulusNetworks/docs/content/cumulus-linux-42/Monitoring-and-Troubleshooting/Simple-Network-Management-Protocol-SNMP/_index.md

 {{%notice note%}}

-Cumulus Networks recommends that you configure SNMPv3 usernames and passwords with NCLU.
+Configure SNMPv3 usernames and passwords with NCLU.
 However, if you prefer to edit the `/etc/snmp/snmpd.conf` manually instead, be aware that `snmpd` caches SNMPv3 usernames and passwords in the /`var/lib/snmp/snmpd.conf` file.
 Make sure you stop `snmpd` and remove the old entries when making changes.
 Otherwise, Cumulus Linux uses the old usernames and passwords in the `/var/lib/snmp/snmpd.conf` file instead of the ones in the `/etc/snmp/snmpd.conf` file.

 {{%/notice%}}